sylhare/sylhare.github.io/_posts/2016-06-01-Chess-rules-notation.md

 ### Generic Chess Rules

-Some of the generic rules that you can find on [wikipedia](https://en.wikipedia.org/wiki/Chess):
+Some generic rules that you can find on [wikipedia](https://en.wikipedia.org/wiki/Chess):

 - White always starts first.
-- King ♚ can't move to a "check" case.
+- King ♚ can't move to a _check_ case.
-- If King ♚ can only move to checked cases then it's "checkmate"
+- If King ♚ can only move to checked cases then it's _checkmate_
-- If the player has to move, but all of his moves are checked cases, then it's "stalemate"
+- If the player has to move, but all of his moves are checked cases, then it's _stalemate_

 ### Pawn Specification

-- Castling: This is when King ♚ goes to the available case of its color before an untouched Rook.
+- Castling: This is when King ♚ goes to the available case of its color before an untouched Rook ♜.
-When castling, the Rook jumping over the King next to it.
+When castling, the Rook ♜ jumping over the King ♚ next to it.
-- Pawn promotion: A pawn ♟ becomes Queen ♛ if they reach the other hand of the board.
+- Pawn ♟ promotion: A Pawn ♟ becomes Queen ♛ if they reach the other hand of the board.
-- "En passant": Pawn can advance two cases when first move.
+- "En passant": Pawn ♟ can advance two cases when first move.
-  - *En passant* is a way to capture a pawn right after it mades its two cases move, going diagonal behind it with another pawn.
+  - *En passant* is a way to capture a Pawn ♟ right after it made its two cases move, going diagonal behind it with another Pawn ♟.

 {% include aligner.html images="en_passant.gif" %}